Meghanaramesha/JPA/GitBook_Content/Influencers/Game Design - Product - Production/AhmetcanDemirel/020_The Sweet Art of Feature Adaptation.md

+---
+title: "The Sweet Art of Feature Adaptation"
+---

 # The Sweet Art of Feature Adaptation

 In the ever-evolving landscape of the gaming industry, it’s no secret that games often draw inspiration from one another.
 This cross-pollination of ideas isn’t confined to a single genre or platform; it’s a universal phenomenon that drives innovation continuously.
 Whether it’s a unique gameplay mechanic from an indie title or a groundbreaking event in one of the biggest franchises, developers consistently look to each other to spark creativity and fuel progress.